Possible Bearish Inside Day Candle Pattern Detected for Pepsico Inc (NASDAQ:PEP) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Pepsico Inc (NASDAQ:PEP)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Pepsico Inc (NASDAQ:PEP) based on the price action in the company's shares.
-Today's price range of $142.78 and $143.14 is within yesterday's high and low of the day.
+Yesterday's price range of $142.78 and $143.14 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Pepsico Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 PepsiCo, Inc. operates worldwide beverage, snack, and food businesses.
 The Company manufactures or uses contract manufacturers, markets, and sells a variety of grain-based snacks, carbonated and non-carbonated beverages, and foods in countries throughout the world.